Are you looking for a WordPress progress bar plugin?

-Once you have the form builder open, go ahead and add any fields you’d like to include in your form.
+Once you have the form builder open, add any fields you’d like to include in your form.
 Then drag a Page Break field into the preview area and drop it wherever you’d like to create a new form page.

 Customizing Your Progress Bar

-Once you’ve added a Page Break, you may notice that in the preview area a First Page area has appeared at the top of your form.
+Once you’ve added a Page Break, you may notice that in the preview area, a First Page section has appeared at the top of your form.
 This is the placeholder for the horizontal progress bar.
 Click on First Page / Progress Indicator to access the options for your multi-page form.

 You can customize your progress bar in the Progress Indicator dropdown, and there are several customization options available to you.

 You have some styling options when it comes to these multi-page forms.
-To change the color of your Progress Indicator, use the color picker or enter the HEX code.
+To change the color of your Progress Indicator, use the color picker or enter the hex code.

-Finally, enter a name for your form’s first page in the Page Title field.
+Finally, enter a name for your form in the Page Title field.

 However, if you’re happy with how your form looks as it comes, you can hide the progress bar by selecting None.

 Want to learn more?
-Read the full how to create multi-page form instructions and customizing details to take full advantage of this form feature.
+Read the full instructions for how to create multi-page forms to take full advantage of this form feature.

 4. Save and Publish Your Form

-Once you’ve finished customizing your form, you can now publish it.
-First, click the large orange Save button at the top right corner of your form builder.
+Once you’ve finished customizing your form, you can publish it.
+First, click the Save button at the top right corner of your form builder.

-You can then use the Embed Wizard to integrate your form onto your website by clicking the Embed button.
+You can add your form to your website by clicking the Embed button.

-From here, you’ll have the option to either create a new page to embed your form on, or to select an existing page to add your form to.
+From here, you’ll have the option to either create a new page or select an existing page to add your form.